 The normal cones of each face of $P$ form a fan, denoted $\nc(P) \subset \R^n$.

-Finally, throughout the rest of this paper we will consider the operation of taking the ``partial derivative" of a polytope which we define as follows.
+Finally, in this paper we consider the operation of taking the ``partial derivative" of a polytope which we define as follows.
 Let $P\subset \R_{\geq 0}^n$ be a polytope contained in the positive orthant.
 Then